Nearest Neighbour-Based Statistics for 21cm-Galaxy Cross-Correlations in the Epoch of Reionization: Acknowledgments

 \section{Acknowledgments}

+We thank the organizers and participants of the ``Pune-Mumbai Cosmology and Astroparticle Physics (PMCAP) Meeting'' held at TIFR Mumbai, during which this project was initiated.
 AC and TRC acknowledge support from the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0700.
 AB's work was partially supported by grants SRG/2023/000378 and ANRF/ARGM/2025/000301/TS from the Anusandhan National Research Foundation (ANRF) India.